 I loved hearing from all of you on my sesame seed article.
-It’s great to see how many of you in our active worldwide community are following Step 3 of the Save Our Bones Program and looking for additional ways to use the Foundation Foods.
+It’s great to see how many of you in our active worldwide community are following Step 3 of the Osteoporosis Reversal Program and looking for additional ways to use the Foundation Foods.

 Also, I heard your message loud and clear – you want more articles about specific foods.
 So here’s another in what will be a series on bone-supporting Foundation Foods.
 I give you… the cucumber.